banjo/hoks/README.md

 ### Install on lock change

 Install dependencies on lock file change.
 Uses `git-install-hook` under the hood.
 Installs automatically by default, but can be a prompt.
+Will run on branch change and after a merge.

 -   type: `boolean | object`
 -   default: `false`
 -   command: `installOnLockChange`
+-   hooks: `post-checkout`, `post-merge`

 ```json
 {